 The table looked beautiful, and I tried as best I could to explain the Seder plate to Kayleigh.

 “Everything seems burnt,” she observed.
 “The egg, the shank bone, the smell of dinner.
 Is Jewish food always burned to a crisp?”

 We began the service and it fell to me as the youngest male (42) to ask the traditional Four Questions.

 "Why on this night do we eat matzoh," I inquired, "when we could have a corned beef special with Russian Dressing and cole slaw?"

-“But why do you ask the questions if you already know the answers?” said a quizzical Kayleigh.
-“Actually I'd love it if we skipped the questions by all those leftist hosts like Don Lemon and Jake Tapper and they just let me talk!”
+“But why do you ask the questions if you already know the answers?” asked Kayleigh.
+“Is it like when Don Lemon and Jake Tapper ask stupid questions that I know all the answers to?”